AT4LD comprises 10 learning modules (roughly one per week):

 Project #1: Function-Feature Journal

-A key element of this course will be hands-on activities to better understand how selected technology features address specific functional learning needs.
+Key to this course are hands-on activities to better understand how selected technology features address specific functional learning needs.
 Using a variety of tool features in the context of performing academic tasks, as students would, will provide a greater appreciation of realities concerning tool selection, training, implementation, and application strategies.
-Participants will maintain a function-&-feature journal that will become a useful professional resource later.

 Project #2: Assistive Technology Consideration and Implementation Plan

-Midway through the course, each participant will be provided will be provided with a one-page summary of a hypothetical student with multiple learning challenges – their functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.
-As participants learn about and discuss tools throughout this course, they will make notes about possible technology solutions for their hypothetical student, how to implement and evaluate those solutions, and other factors to consider.
+During the eighth week of the course, each participant will be provided will be provided with a one-page summary of a hypothetical student with multiple learning challenges – their functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.

 Each participant will create an AT Plan to address one significant functional obstacle for their hypothetical student.
 To facilitate this project, the instructor will provide participants with an AT Plan template based on the decision-making framework described in the course.